Updated March 17, 2023

 CASE WHEN salary >= 10000 THEN CASE WHEN salary <= 20000 THEN AllocateBonus(employee_id, 1500); WHEN salary > 20000 THEN AllocateBonus(employee_id, 1000); END CASE; WHEN salary > 40000 THEN AllocateBonus(employee_id, 500); WHEN salary < 10000 THEN give_bonus(employee_id,0); END CASE;

 As you see, the syntax remains the same, just that when the condition satisfies, it again go through a CASE statement to finally execute the Allocate function.

 Conclusion – CASE statement in PL/SQL

-Now that we have reached the end of the article let’s summarize the key points that we have discussed in this article.
+Now that we have reached the end of the article, let’s summarize the key points that we have discussed in this article.
 We have seen what a CASE statement in PL/SQL is, learned the basic syntax with an example.
-We have discussed the different types of CASE statement i.e. simple CASE, Searched CASE and the Nested CASE statement with an example.
-We have also learned how can we optimize the CASE statement by the right ordering of the WHEN clause.
+We have discussed the different types of CASE statement, i.e. simple CASE, Searched CASE and the Nested CASE statement with an example.
+We have also learned how to optimize the CASE statement by ordering the WHEN clause.